surt91/multiJSnake/readme.md

 ### On Heroku

 Heroku will automatically use the correct build pack to start and execute the server.
-However for data persistency, a Postgres database has to be created and the following environment variables should be set:
+However for data persistency a Postgres database has to be created and the following environment variables should be set:

 ```bash